-In each other lab session there will be an in lab assignment worth 50 points.
-There will be a total of six graded lab assignments, and we will drop your lowest score.
+We will not meet for lab on Fridays after exams unless explicitly noted in class.
+On all other Friday's we will have a graded lab assignment.
+There will be a total of 6 lab assignments, and I will drop your lowest score.
 Most of these assignments will be due at the beginning of the following lecture.
 However, you should be able to complete, or nearly complete, most labs during the allotted lab time.
 You are permitted (and recommended) to work in groups on your lab assignment.

-Final Project: In absence of a final exam you will complete a final project that incorporates all of the skills you will have learned in the course.
-You will split into small groups, identify a research question, conduct an analysis to answer that question, create a written analysis of your findings, and present your findings to the class DURING THE TIME SCHEDULED FOR THE FINAL EXAM.
+Final Project: We have three substantive questions that our client would like us to answer for them.
+You will split into three groups, and each group will answer one of these questions, create a written analysis of your findings, and present your findings to the client.
 I will provide a set of guidelines for conducting and writing up your analysis as we approach the end of the semester.
-Your final project will be worth 200 total points.
+Your final project will be worth 500 total points.
 You will be evaluated as a group; however, some portion of your grade will be based on an evaluation by your group members.

-Short Group Presentations: You will split into small groups, each of which will be responsible for a brief in class presentation.
+Short Group Presentations: Your final project group will also be responsible for a brief in class presentation.
 Each group will be assigned one section of Darrell Huff's How to Lie With Statistics or Joel Best's Stat Spotting (both texts will be available on the class OnCourse website).
 You will be responsible for briefly explaining your section to the class as well as providing and explaining an example from the media relevant to your section.
 Topics and presentation dates will be discussed and determined in class.
-This presentation is worth 50 points.

-Class Participation: Participation will account for 50 points of your total grade.
+Class Participation: Participation will account for 100 points of your total grade.
 In a small class setting, engagement and participation are invaluable.
-Students who are actively engaged in the course and participate in class discussion will receive full credit for participation.
+Students who are actively engaged in the course, participate in class discussions, and attend class regularly will receive full credit for participation.